ros-navigation/docs.nav2.org/docs/tutorials/docs/docker_dev.md

 osrf/ros     rolling-desktop-full   7cd0c5068235   6 days ago     3.86GB
 ```

-#### NOTE
+!!! note

     If errors are seen *Failed to create Shared Memory Manager* or similar, use the `--shm-size=100mb` command to increase the shared memory buffer size in the container.

 ## Understanding ROS Docker Images